Yes. Here is a web demo.

-The basics of Scrolldown are even simpler than Markdown.
+The basics of Scroll are even simpler than Markdown.
 For example, the keyword for title is title.

-You can stick to the basics or easily define new keywords to better fit your content and workflows.
-A simple indent is all you need to include sublanguages.
+You can stick to the basics or easily define new keywords extending the language to better fit your content and workflows.
+A simple indent is all you need to include sub-languages.
 No complex encoding needed.

 Imagine you run a cooking blog where you share recipes.
 It may be useful to present recipes to your readers in a specialized style.
 You could create a recipe keyword and write a post like this:

-For a working example of extending Scroll check out this one which adds node types for Markdown, Textile, and BBCode.
+For an extended example of extending Scroll check out this one which adds node types for Markdown, Textile, and BBCode.

 The instant way is to try Scroll in GitPod.